 2519-01 PURPOSE

-The Construction Significance Determination Process (SDP) uses risk insights, where appropriate, to help NRC inspectors and staff determine the safety or security significance of inspection findings identified within the six cornerstones of safety at nuclear reactors that are under construction.
+The Construction Significance Determination Process (SDP) uses risk insights, where appropriate, to help the U.S. Nuclear Regulatory Commission (NRC) inspectors and staff determine the safety or security significance of inspection findings identified within the six cornerstones of safety at nuclear reactors that are under construction.
 The SDP is a risk-informed process and the resulting safety significance of findings is used to define a licensee’s level of safety performance in constructing the facility and to define the level of NRC engagement with the licensee.
 The construction SDP supports the cornerstones that are associated with the strategic performance areas as defined in Inspection Manual Chapter (IMC) 2506, “Construction Reactor Oversight Process General Guidance and Basis Document” and IMC 2200, “Security Program for Construction.”
 The SDP determinations for inspection findings are used in assessing licensee performance in accordance with guidance provided in IMC 2505, "Periodic Assessment of Construction Inspection Program Results.”

 2519-02 OBJECTIVES